Refine element selection with the code selector

 }

 With this selector code, the Userlane selector would search for a DIV element with the class ‘example class’ (subSelector ), which is inside the iFrame element with the ID ‘same-origin-iframe-id’ (selector ).
-You can insert and adapt this general code in the same way as described in the content selector above.

 Adding parentNum